CANINE CRUCIATE LIGAMENT (CCL / ACL) REPAIR SURGERY

 Tibial Plateau Leveling Osteotomy (TPLO)

 Geometry modifying procedures are most commonly done for dogs weighing over 40 pounds who may not achieve adequate stabilization with the more basic extracapsular repair technique.
-The most common surgeries within this category are the Tibial Plateau Leveling Osteotomy (TPLO) and Tibial Tuberosity Advancement (TTA) with the TPLO being the gold standard providing the best outcome of all osteotomy procedures.
+The most common surgeries within this category are the Tibial Plateau Leveling Osteotomy (TPLO) and Tibial Tuberosity Advancement (TTA).
+The TPLO is the gold standard as it provides the best short and long term results of all Cruciate Ligament Repair surgeries.
 A TPLO involves cutting the tibia to change the slope of the joint, thus changing the mechanics within the knee to provide stabilization.
 Bone plates are placed on the newly cut bone to secure the angles and allow the bone to heal.
 These bone plates are generally left in place for the life of the dog.

 The TPLO surgery offers excellent long term stabilization and functionality of the repaired limb and is the gold standard procedure for most large and/or active dogs.
 A drawback of the TPLO is cost, as these are more expensive than the extracapsular repair surgery.

-Following surgery, about 8-10 weeks of rest is required and an additional 2-6 week period to slowly increase activity of the patient.
-During the recovery phase it is very important to keep the dog on a leash at all times and avoid running, jumping, or access to stairs.
-Some dogs may require structured rehabilitation including underwater treadmill exercise.
+Following surgery, about 8-10 weeks of rest/reduced activity is required and an additional 4-6 week period to slowly increase activity of the patient.
+During the recovery phase it is very important to keep the patients on a leash at all times and avoid running, jumping, or access to stairs.
+Release instructions will be given to owners after the surgery outlining what the dog is allowed to do and not do.
+Some dogs may require structured rehabilitation including underwater treadmill exercise if they do not progress adequately.
 Most dogs however only require at home care during the recovery phase with controlled exercise.
 We also incorporate therapy LASER treatments for the first 3 weeks after surgery with patients at Cary Grove Animal Hospital to help with the healing process.

 As outlined, there are many aspects of cruciate ligament ruptures in dogs.
 The causes of the rupture are often multi factorial and there are many methods that are used to reach an accurate diagnosis.
 Multiple factors go into deciding which surgery is best for the individual dog and owner.
 Regardless of the method of repair chosen, good communication between the owner and veterinarian and diligent at home post-operative care is of upmost importance to achieve a favorable recovery.